If you’re looking for a LinkedIn lead generation strategy that generates high quality leads, you’re going to want to read this.

 This article shares common mistakes people make when using Sales Navigator.

-At Salesbread we also make use of third-party data providers besides.
+At Salesbread we also make use of third-party data providers.

-These extra tools help us to double check if the information provided on Sales nav and make sure that the contact information is also correct (especially if we are reaching out via email or SMS.)
+These extra lead generation tools help us to double-check if the information provided on Sales Nav and make sure that the contact information is also correct (especially if we are reaching out via email or SMS.)

 Some of these tools also allow us to find intent data and advanced filtering options.